 Without self-regulation, many problems of the central nervous system can result.
 Lack of focus, anxiety, depression and physical symptoms, are just a few.
 Neurofeedback is successfully used to treat ADHD, Autism, Anxiety, Stress, Emotional Distress, Behavioral Issues, Mood issues, Pain, Lyme, PANS/PANDAS, Headaches, Concussion, TBI and a variety of other issues.
 Almost any brain, regardless of its level of function (or dysfunction), can be trained to function better.

-Neurofeedback optimizes the brain functioning of anyone, which is why athletes and executives use it for peak performance optimization.
-Looking at it as a tool for brain optimization, like nutrition and exercise, we see that Neurofeedback is simply a wonderful way to improve sleep, level mood, improve focus, and improve processing speed.*
+EEG Neurofeedback optimizes the brain functioning of anyone, which is why athletes and executives use it for peak performance optimization.
+Looking at it as a tool for brain optimization, like nutrition and exercise, we see that Neurofeedback is simply a wonderful way to improve sleep, level mood, improve focus, and improve processing speed in children and adults.

 Forty-five years later, medication is still being pushed by Western medicine as the only solution for mental health issues.
 Somehow people have been convinced that medication is more effective and safe, but that couldn’t be further from the truth.

 Research (Khajehpiri et al., 2014 and Swanson et al., 2017) demonstrates numerous side effects of the common medication used to treat ADHD, methylphenidate, including: cardiovascular events, seizures and strokes (can be long-term), tics, obsessive-compulsive behavior, anorexia, irritability, psychosis and mania, depression (can be long-term), insomnia, slowed and reduced growth, elevated blood pressure, and drug abuse.